mhr98/ds-cdma-sim/README.md

 It shows the advantage of using CDMA in mitigating the effects of the multipath channel, and multiplexing many users at the same time.

-The code is devided various parts and you can run the required part usinh Ctrl+Enter.
+The code is devided to various parts and you can run the required part usinh Ctrl+Enter.